Fertility Frequently Asked Questions

 To put these figures into perspective, studies have shown that the rate of successful pregnancy in couples with proven fertility in the past is approximately 20 percent per cycle.
 Therefore, although a figure of 46.4 percent may sound low, it is much greater than the chance that a fertile couple will conceive in any given cycle.

 We advise that patients plan at the onset to make several ART attempts.
 There is no absolute restriction on the number of times that a couple can attempt ART.
 Although cumulative pregnancy rates increase through a total of six attempts, the success rate for any given cycle remains constant.
 A rest period between attempts is sometimes recommended which is usually an interval of one normal menstrual cycle.
 Couples who have achieved an ART pregnancy in the past have an increased likelihood of ART-related conception in the future.

-Before starting ART therapy, we perform certain tests to ensure that conditions for successful pregnancy are optimal.
+Before starting ART therapy, we perform certain tests to ensure that conditions for a successful pregnancy are optimal.

 You should have a complete physical exam, including breast exam and Pap smear per American College of Obstetrician and Gynecologist’s guidelines.
 You should also start taking prenatal vitamins containing folic acid, which has been shown to reduce the risk of birth defects of the spine.
 Women over 40 should consider having a mammogram prior to ART therapy.